 I wanted to share our Royal Caribbean Allure of the Seas Cruise Review.
-We are home from the most amazing vacation on the Royal Caribbean Allure of the Seas Cruise.
+We are home from the most amazing vacation where I enjoyed all of the gluten free food.
 Last year we cruised on the Oasis of the Seas and loved it so much we decided to book the same cruise again!
 To change it up a big we chose the Allure of the Seas ship instead.
 We love to cruise because all of the food and entertainment that is included and you get see so many different places but with the comfort of only having to unpack once.
 In addition because I am gluten free it is easy to cruise and not have a concern because of the accommodations that Royal Caribbean makes.

 Once arriving onto the ship I went to the dining room to confirm with the maitre'd that they did in fact know that I was gluten free and that they did have that on my reservation.
 Taking this step when you have a food allergy is always key in making sure your first night of dining is a success.
 Always go and confirm your table and seating location because you don't want any surprises in the dining room.

 Each night I would pre-order my dinner selection for the next night to expedite the cooking process.
 It worked really well.
 I was provided menus that labeled what was gluten free which was a change from the year prior.
 I was THRILLED with the assortment of gluten free foods though (including breads and desserts) that I was provided.

 Each morning for breakfast I had the choice of gluten free pancakes, French toast or bread and muffins (in addition to eggs, omelets and bacon).
 Of course, there was also fresh fruit and other options.
 I was THRILLED with my gluten free choices, and they also made me gluten free blueberry pancakes too (which I loved).